PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Related Work

 \subsection{Structured Sequence Inference}

-Structured sequence labeling involves assigning a label to each token of an input sequence while satisfying predefined structural or grammatical constraints~\cite{HeWWFMJ20}.
+Structured sequence labeling is the task of assigning a label to each token of an input sequence while satisfying predefined structural constraints~\cite{HeWWFMJ20}.
 A canonical example is the Beginning-Inside-Outside (BIO) tagging scheme used in Named Entity Recognition (NER), where an `inside' (I) tag can only follow either a `beginning' (B) tag or another `I' tag of the same entity.
-To explicitly model such dependencies, Huang et al.~\cite{HuangXY15} employs a CRF~\cite{LaffertyMP01} architecture on top of Bi-LSTMs~\cite{HochreiterS97} to globally optimize the label sequence rather than per-token local predictions.
-Subsequent work~\cite{MaH16,LampleBSKD16,ZhengJRVSDHT15} further enhanced this framework by incorporating character-level representations via CNNs or RNNs to capture morphological features without manual feature engineering.
-Some studies~\cite{HongL20,ThaiRMVM18} have explored dynamically adapting transition probabilities based on the input context instead of static transition matrix to better capture their time-varying dependencies.
-Furthermore, several approaches~\cite{LesterPHCB20,WeiQHS21,PapayKP22} explicitly mask illegal transitions in the CRF architecture, thereby guaranteeing structurally valid outputs by construction.
+To model such dependencies, several approaches~\cite{HuangXY15,MaH16,LampleBSKD16,ZhengJRVSDHT15} employ CRFs~\cite{LaffertyMP01} on top of LSTMs~\cite{HochreiterS97} to globally optimize the label sequence rather than making per-token local predictions.
+To better capture the time-varying context, some studies~\cite{HongL20,ThaiRMVM18} dynamically adapt transition probabilities instead of using a static transition matrix.
+Furthermore, others~\cite{LesterPHCB20,WeiQHS21,PapayKP22} explicitly mask illegal transitions in the CRF architecture, thereby guaranteeing structurally valid outputs.

 More recently, constrained decoding has gained attention in the context of large language models (LLMs), where enforcing structural constraints during training is difficult due to the autoregressive formulation and the extremely large output spaces that make traditional CRFs intractable \cite{SunLWHLD19}.
-Instead, many approaches impose hard constraints directly at inference time \cite{HokampL17,LuWWJKKBQYZSC22,GengJP023}, ensuring structurally valid outputs without modifying the underlying model.
+Instead, many approaches impose hard constraints directly at inference time \cite{HokampL17,LuWWJKKBQYZSC22,GengJP023}, ensuring legal outputs without modifying the underlying model.